Emmotes/ic_spoilers/docs/mehen.md

 # Changes

-Mehen will be a reworked champion in the Wintershield event on 1 January 2025.
+Mehen will be a reworked champion in the Wintershield event on 8 January 2025 (expected a week after event start due to the Worst the Wait event augment).

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.